AndreiDegtiarev/ASensor/README.md

 --------
 Sensors example demonstrates basic measurement node that measures and sends via radio temperature and humidity results
 Installation: AFrame + https://github.com/AndreiDegtiarev/arduino-DHT + https://github.com/AndreiDegtiarev/RF24 libraries need to be installed
-In RF24 library the file RF24_config.h has to be changed: line number 40 has to be changed from "#if 1" to "#if 0"

 Wiring: DHT sensor should be connected to the pin 10 Radio sender: see rf24 library